-In total, when considering the 2019 strength estimates of the Chinese Navy, estimates of China’s Maritime Militia strength, and total figures attributed to China’s Coast Guard, the People’s Liberation Army has roughly 770 vessels operating in the Pacific.
-It’s important to note that these vessels range widely in terms of military capability and purpose, with some more modern ships designed for a wide variety of mission sets and many less capable vessels intended for only very specific operations.
-None the less, this figure represents an astonishing amount of naval power consolidated into a far smaller area than America’s own Navy.
+In total, when considering the 2019 strength estimates of the Chinese Navy, estimates of China’s Maritime Militia strength, and total figures attributed to China’s Coast Guard, the People’s Liberation Army-Navy has roughly 770 vessels operating in the Pacific.
+It’s important to note that these vessels range widely in terms of military capability and purpose.
+Some more modern ships were designed for a wide variety of mission sets, while many less capable vessels are intended for only very specific operations.
+Nonetheless, this figure represents an astonishing amount of naval power consolidated into a far smaller area than America’s own Navy.

 The U.S. Navy currently operates around 293 total vessels, which is only two ships more than it did more than a decade and a half ago.
 President Trump campaigned on and has continued to push for a larger Naval force of 355 ships, but current estimates suggest that will be impossible unless the Navy sees a significant increase in its ship-building budget.

 Included in that total are 69 nuclear submarines, and although orders are in place new Virginia-class and Columbia-class subs, most of these will replace older vessels like the Navy’s aging Ohio-class.
 China is expected to be operating as many as 70 submarines by the close of this year, though most of these subs are diesel-electric, rather than nuclear powered like America’s.